Singapore English: Overview of Singaporean accents

 As English becomes more often used as a day-to-day language in Singapore, mass adoption of local norms have led to the formation of a standard, endonormative Singaporean accent with characteristics primarily driven by conventions and language change within the country.
 Nowadays, the accents of many Singaporeans reflect a compromise between local characteristics and standard language given that English has been institutionalised in the country for decades.
-Accents still vary, depending on age, upbringing and the race or heritage language of the speaker.
+Accents vary significantly, depending on age, upbringing and the race or heritage language of the speaker.
+Chinese, Malay and Indians have identifiable and distinctive ethnic accents that may be more or less pronounced depending on the speaker.

 Rhoticity

-Singapore English is predominantly non-rhotic, like Australian and Nigerian accents, so most speakers will leave out the r sound in words like far.
-Semi-rhotic accents are, however, quite commonly heard on radio, where some presenters have adopted more North American-like accents.
-Studies suggest that final r sounds are more likely to be realised by younger speakers and women among Chinese and Indian Singaporeans, and that this tendency is more common in content words than in function words, and in reading than in conversation.
-Rhoticity is nevertheless generally uncommon and seldom consistent, even in environments where a linking r could occur, e.g., my brother is and my sister is.
-In a 2018 study examining the speech of 104 Singapore English speakers, r sounds were dropped at the end of syllables more than 90% of the time in conversational speech, while linking r was used less than 20% of the time.
+Singapore English is predominantly non-rhotic, like Australian and Nigerian accents (and most postcolonial dialects of English), so most speakers will leave out the r sound in words like far.
+Though rare, studies suggest that final r sounds are more likely to be realised by younger speakers and women among Chinese and Indian Singaporeans, and that this tendency is more common in content words than in function words, and in reading than in conversation.
+Tan Ying Ying of the Nanyang Technological University says that the increased exposure to American media is a possible cause for the change, but Rebecca Starr of the National University of Singapore says that the reduced exposure to British English is a likelier cause.

+Rhoticity is generally uncommon, and if adopted, seldom consistent, even in environments where a linking r could occur, e.g., my brother is and my sister is.
+In a 2018 study, r sounds were dropped at the end of syllables more than 90% of the time in conversational speech, while linking r was used less than 20% of the time.
 Cases of intrusive r (e.g., pronouncing drawing as draw-ring) were negligible.

-High vowels
+(Note: Semi-rhotic accents are quite commonly heard on radio, where some presenters have adopted more North American-like accents, though this is not representative of the ordinary local accent.)

+Vowels

 Monophthongs of Singapore English on a normalised formant chart, from Deterding (2007a).
 Here, //ɛ̝// represents the vowel, and /[ɔː]/ and /[uː]/, in red, are allophones of /ɔː/ and /uː/ in open syllables.
 The vowels in and are not included in this plot.

-The vowel is closer to the vowel in than in most other dialects, and at its most extreme, it can be as high and front as the latter vowel, making sit and seat potential homophones.
-Several studies confirm significant overlap between these two vowels, however Deterding (2010) and Low (2025) demonstrate that a distinction is still actively maintained by most people.
-Speakers may also rely on vowel length to distinguish words like rid /[ɹɪd]/ and read /[ɹiˑd]/; in this case the vowel is markedly shorter.